North Ballarat Football Club: Home ground

-The North Ballarat Football Club has historically played on ovals contained within the Ballarat Council owned Ballarat Showgrounds precinct.
+North Ballarat has historically played on ovals contained within the Ballarat Council owned Ballarat Showgrounds precinct.
 Between 1952 and 1990 the main playing oval was contained within the showgrounds harness-racing and show arena with the clubrooms located in surplus 'P' huts recycled from the former WW2 Ballarat RAAF Base.
 The original Showgrounds oval was noted for its muddy surface and blustery winds making it an extremely unpopular venue for opposing teams and spectators alike.
 By 1990 the club had accumulated substantial revenues to fund construction of a new social club and entertainment complex that coincided with the construction of a new all-weather oval on the site of the former harness-racing arena.
 While the new oval was built on Crown Land, the new clubrooms were established on adjacent freehold title land to the North.
 The new oval and clubhouse complex was unimaginatively named 'Northern Oval Number 1' with a secondary training oval (Northern Oval Number 2 or Frank Bourke Oval) established nearby.
 Between 1990 and 2015 the No 1 oval and social club were subsequently expanded and developed in line with the club's inclusion into the VFL.
 In 2009 the ground adopted the name Eureka Stadium and by that time had capacity for several thousand around its perimeter with limited seating to the front of the social club.

 Between September 2015 to July 2017 both ovals were completely re-built with new grandstands, lighting and video scoreboard established at the Mars Stadium site.
 In August 2018 the Ballarat Council purchased the North Ballarat Social Club and carparks in order to centralise management of the redeveloped stadium and social club as one entity, with the Club entering into a long term leasing agreement as the primary tenant.

-AFL Links
+AFL links

 Between 2006 and 2015, North Ballarat was in a partial reserves affiliation with the AFL's North Melbourne Football Club.
 Under the arrangement, half of the players not selected in the North Melbourne senior team were allocated to play with North Ballarat; the other half played with Tasmania between 2006 and 2007, and with Werribee between 2008 and 2015.
 The arrangement ended after the 2015 season leaving North Ballarat as a stand-alone and sole regional VFL team.

-The club was also previously linked to the North Ballarat Rebels (Now Greater Western Victoria Rebels) Under 18 side that competes in the TAC Cup.
+The club was also previously linked to the North Ballarat Rebels (now Greater Western Victoria Rebels) under-18s side that competes in the TAC Cup.